My relatives and family frequently visit this restaurant for rather authentic Teochew cuisine.

 It's definitely a restaurant the elderly would love.
 There's a 15% discount with UOB or Citi cards when you dine in!

 The supervisor (guy) needs training.
 He asked us what water we wanted right after we were seated, only to tell us later that it was $2 each.
 Just be careful; they don’t tell you upfront.
-But the food is really good.
+However, the food is really good.
 It's just that the supervisor made the whole experience frustrating.
 I would appreciate it if he informed us beforehand.

 Dim Sum brunch.

-The food is a hit or miss.
+The food is hit or miss.
 The Ngo Hiang is really good and has a generous serving.
 The rest of the dim sum is alright.
 The carrot cake is fragrant.
-The seafood crispy noodles comes with a lot of fish and deshelled prawns!
+The seafood crispy noodles come with a lot of fish and deshelled prawns!
 Instead of dim sum, I think going for Teochew food might be better.

 Service is excellent and attentive.